stubbedev/wayle/docs/guide/getting-started-nixos.md

 This launches `wayle-settings`, which edits the same config the shell reads.
 Changes apply live.
 Anything the GUI doesn't cover can still be edited by hand in `config.toml`.

 > [!WARNING]
-> If you configured theming using matugen/wallust/pywal or wallpapers using AWW, do not forget to install these dependencies!
-Home-manager module will do this automatically for you.
+> If you configured theming using matugen/wallust/pywal, do not forget to install these dependencies!
+With `autoInstallDependencies = true` the home-manager module installs the matching theme-provider tool for you.

 After configuring Wayle using GUI, there should be a new `.config/wayle/runtime.toml` file.
 To automatically convert it to Nix, run
 ```sh